The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Ringtown Years of operation unknown

 Trying to find any information on this track is extremely difficult to find as there is very little to uncover.
-Aerial photographs show the track did not exist before 1938 but was built prior to 1958.
+Newspaper articles, photographs, and race results seem to be non existent.
+Aerial photographs show the track did not exist before 1938 but was built prior to 1958 as an aerial photograph confirms.
 With the United States entering World War II in December 1941, it appears the track wasn't built until after the war ended in 1945 when restrictions on events like auto racing were lifted.
 It also appears on a 1971 aerial photograph with every indication as an active racing facility.

-The size of the track seems to indicate it was approximately a 1/4 mile oval, perfect for midget sprint cars.
-The track that appears on aerial photographs today is located right next to it but appears to be about a half mile in length.
+The size of the track seems to indicate it was approximately a 1/4 mile oval, possibly smaller, perfect for midget sprint cars or even go-karts.
+The 1958 aerial image shows a very narrow track making full size race cars rather unlikely.
+The track that appears on aerial photographs today is located right next to it to the east but appears to be about a half mile in length.
 The new, bigger track doesn't seem to have replaced it but merely was built right next to it to be used for a different reason, possibly for training race horses.
 There are numerous stables located on the hill above the original, smaller oval.

-A closer examination of different angles of the current day aerial photographs shows a very discernable outline in multiple places were the track actually was.
-To the north side of the track is a small hillside that may have been used to aid in viewing the cars on the track and may have had a small grandstand above it while one of the eastern turns is outlined by a split rail fence.
+A closer examination of different angles of the current day aerial photographs shows a very discernible outline in multiple places were the track actually was.
+To the north side of the track is a small hillside that may have been used to aid in viewing the cars on the track and may have had a small grandstand above it.
+One of the eastern turns is outlined by a split rail fence.
 In both the 1958 and 1971 aerial photographs, there appeared to have been a curved set of bleachers along the western end of the track on the outside of these turns.
 Eight corrals, seven square and one round, now occupy the racing surface and infield.

 The new, bigger track has a large pond in its eastern end that appears to have been the result of natural drainage.
 It is completely surrounded by a split rail fence that conforms to the natural landscape and possibly property lines.